Back Stories: That's The Way Love Goes- By Lefty Frizzell

 Depending on when you were born, the song might remind you

+And though the song fits like a hand-to-glove when you hear Merle's soulful voice, his version of the song was not the first cover released.
 But first, let me provide some background information that might help fill in the gaps.
 Dallas Frazier was a songwriting partner, and good friend to Whitey Shaffer.
 Dallas had first come into music prominence when a song he wrote "Ally OOP" went to No. 1 on the Billboard pop charts.

 When Whitey moved to Nashville from Texas, he moved to Hendersonville.
 His house was about one block from Lefty's house.
 He found this out because Doodle Owens, who was a songwriting partner of Whitey's, and also wrote with Dallas Frazier pointed out the house one day.